 Activating and deactivating

 You can activate and deactivate the childproof lock when the appliance is switched on or off.

-In each case, press the button for approx. 4 seconds.
+In each case, press the seconds.
 A confirmation note appears in the display and the symbol appears in the status bar.